-Top a whole grain crispbread like Wasa or Ryvita with some nut butter and banana, or try it with hummus, sliced cheese, and mashed avocado for a mini sandwich that will keep you full through the afternoon.
+Top crackers or a slice of bread with nut butter and banana, or try it with hummus, sliced cheese, and mashed avocado for a mini sandwich that will keep you full through the afternoon.
 In a rush?
-Just grab a banana and some peanut butter from Sunshine or Picnic to go.
+Just grab a banana and some peanut butter to go.

 2. Energy Bites

 These little balls are full of nourishing ingredients and will give you a great energy burst when you’re running from class to class or to the gym.
 Try this recipe to start (no special equipment required!), then experiment by adding your own favourite ingredients.

 There’s nothing more classic than crunchy veggies and creamy hummus.
 Chop up carrots, celery, and bell peppers (or grab some from your dining hall) and pair it with a few spoonfuls of hummus.
 Add a few pieces of pita or whole grain crackers to make this a bigger snack.